mahmoudjhonny/MyBook-Reader/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
-    ├── App.css # Styles for your app.
+    ├──Component
+        ├──BookShelfs.js # This component for filter the books that retrieve from API ├──CloseSearch.js # This component for close search page ├──Header.js # This component for add header to the main page ├──Returnpage.js # This component for add an `UI` of the return book from search opration ├──Search.js # This component for add an `UI` of the search page ├── SearchButton.js # This component for add an `UI` of the button that open search page ├── Shelf.js # This component for add an `UI` of the return book from Change shelves opration ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.